MITCriticalData-Colombia/Dengue-MetaData/README.md

 ## Files
 <ul>
-  <li> Data_Files: </li> This folder contains the base datasets for the construction of the final dataset, has three csv files:
+  <li> Data_Files: </li> This folder contains the base datasets for the construction of the final dataset, has four csv files:
     <ol>
       <li>DANE_Dengue_Data_2015_2019.csv : </li> In this file you'll find the sociodemograhic, and dengue cases data
       <li>Municipality_Area.csv : </li> This file has the area in square km in each municipality